izreal1990-collab/MillennialAi/README.md

 - No memory leaks or stale hooks
 - Exception handling for failed injections

-## 🤝 Contributing
+## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Contributions are welcome!

 ### Development Setup